toakleaf/oakleafcakes-crm-api/README.md

 ### POST /account/signup

-General public will use this route to create their own CUSTOMER accounts w/ login credentials required.
+General public will use this route to create their own CUSTOMER accounts w/ login credentials required, or to claim an already existing account, and create new login credentials for it, if the supplied email or phone number matches an existing CUSTOMER account lacking login credentials.

+NOTE: If an account is being claimed, provided payload data will be stored in the account history as a normal UPDATE request with a flag indicating that request was never processed.
+No data will be overwritten until the point at which the account is verified by the user.

 Takes JSON payload: